 - Overlay this with 10 ml of stacking gel buffer + 10% glycerol + protease + 0.01% Bromophenol Blue

 - Run samples into stacking gel.
-When the tracking dye reaches the bottom of the stacking gel, turn off voltage for 30 minutes to allow digestion to occur.
-Then continue run as usual.
+When the tracking dye reaches the bottom of the stacking gel, turn off the voltage for 30 minutes to allow digestion to occur.
+Then continue to run as usual.